ringcentral/ringcentral-api-docs/docs/messaging/message-store/working-with-message-store.md

   }
 ```

-The API Reference contains a [more detailed breakdown of the structure of a message](https://developers.ringcentral.com/api-reference#SMS-and-MMS-listMessages) within the Message Store.

 ## Getting a list of messages

 The following code sample shows how to call the Message Store to display a list of messages within it.
 To read messages from the Message Store, apps will need the "Read Messages" permission.

 !!! note "Running the code"
-    * If you have tried the [SMS quick start]((../../quick-start/)), you can just copy all the functions below and add them to the quick start project then call the `read_extension_message_store()` function.
+    * If you have tried the [SMS quick start](../../quick-start/), you can just copy all the functions below and add them to the quick start project then call the `read_extension_message_store()` function.
 Otherwise, edit the variables in ALL CAPS with your app and user credentials before running the code.
     * If you run on your production account, remember to use app credentials for production and change the RingCentral server URL to "https://platform.ringcentral.com"

 === "JavaScript"